 JUNGLE ITEMIZATION IN LEAGUE OF LEGENDS

 Let’s consider jungle items in details.
-All junglers start the game with Hunter’s Machete and 2 health potions.
-The Machete has four upgrades:
+All junglers start the game with Hunter’s Machete or Hunter’s Talisman and 2 health potions.
+Hunter’s Machete and Hunter’s Talisman can be upgraded two times.
+For the first upgrade, your Smite will be enhanced, and the second upgrade will increase champion’s characteristics.

-- Stalker’s Blade which deals a little damage and steals some movement speed
+- Stalker’s Blade enhances Smite, now it can be cast on enemy champions dealing a little True damage and steals 20% of the movement speed

 Stalker’s Blade gives junglers a good way to close gaps, thus making their ganks more effective, so it’s better on champions who need to get closer to their enemies to deal damage or use crowd control.

-Skirmisher’s Sabre is great on duelist junglers because they will be dealt less damage and they will deal more damage while also giving vision of the target, so they will have nowhere to escape.
+Skirmisher’s Sabre is great on duelist junglers because affected enemies will dealt less damage and you will deal more damage while also giving a vision of the target, so they will have nowhere to escape.

 - Cinderhulk is an enchantment that increases your health by a flat amount and a percent of it while also deals damage around the jungler.
 This enchantment is great for tanks.